folio-org/stripes/README.md

 ## Introduction

 Stripes is a toolkit for building single-page web applications that FOLIO UI modules can run in.
-In addition being the home of Stripes [framework](doc/stripes-framework.md), this repository serves as a hub for shared Stripes documentation.
+In addition to being the home of Stripes [framework](doc/stripes-framework.md), this repository serves as a hub for shared Stripes documentation.

 ## Background